-Ivan’s mind is polluted by atheism; his linear way of thinking does not perceive the world of God.
+Ivan’s mind is polluted by atheism, as a result, his linear way of thinking does not perceive the word of God.

 Being a confederate of the Karamazov father, Smerdyakov makes a plan to get the money, but he is too afraid to cross a line – killing his master.

-Smerdyakov needs someone who will approve of murder and Ivan, with his high density of consciousness, seems to be the right person for this purpose.
+Smerdyakov needs someone to approve of the murder, and Ivan, with his high density of consciousness, seems like the right person for this purpose.

-Ivan doesn’t state his approval of Smerdyakov’s plan, but for the footman, a quick glance is enough.
-What he reads in Ivan’s eyes gives him the green light for murder.
+Although Ivan does not declare his approval of Smerdyakov’s plan, a glance is enough for the footman.
+What he reads in the eyes of Ivan gives him the green light to kill.